sfu-fas/coursys/instructions/PRODUCTION_SETUP.md

 We should verify connectivity to external services before switching to the new server.
 Notes about what worked historically on new servers (within the SFU cloud world):

+* NFS mount: the main file storage is an NFS mount from ITS.
+It needs to be mounted and symlinked from `/data/submitted_files`.
 * CAS: ???
 * Photos API: seems to just work (given the password that's reguarly rotated and stored in the database).
 * CSRPT: seems to work once the auth stuff is bootstrapped.
-* AMAINT/EMPLID API: needs whitelisting.
+* AMAINT/EMPLID API: needs whitelisting by IP address.
+Responsible group is ITS Identity and Access Management.
 * email sending: seems to just work.

 To test the photos API, we would need those celery workers up (but fetching ID photos is the *only* thing they do):